The Church of Jesus Christ of Latter-day Saints in South Korea: 1950–1962: The Korean War and missionary efforts

-Fresh after being released after president of the Japan Mission, Alma Owen Taylor and missionary Frederick A. Caine visited Korea for a few weeks to determine whether Korea was ready for missionaries from the Church of Jesus Christ of Latter-day Saints (LDS Church).
-Taylor recognized their increasing interest in Christianity, but wondered if it was purely political interest.
-This represented the first contact of the LDS Church with Korea; however, the first prolonged influence of the LDS Church in Korea was by United States servicemen stationed in Korea during World War II.
-The first baptism in Korea was of a U.S soldier.
-The first Korean member of the church was Kim Ho Jik, who joined the church on July 29, 1951 while obtaining his doctorate at Cornell University.
-Kim Ho Jik had been sent to New York in 1949 by the South Korean president to learn about nutrition and bring that knowledge back to improve Korea.
+Fresh after being released after president of the Japan Mission, Alma Owen Taylor and missionary Frederick A. Caine visited Korea in January 1910 for a few weeks to determine whether Korea was ready for LDS Church missionaries.
+Taylor recognized their increasing interest in Christianity but wondered if it was purely political interest.
+This represented the church's first contact with Korea; however, its first prolonged influence was by United States servicemen stationed in the country during World War II.
+The first baptism in Korea was of a U.S. soldier.
+The first Korean church member was Kim Ho Jik, who joined the church on July 29, 1951, while obtaining his doctorate at Cornell University.
+He had been sent to New York in 1949 by the South Korean president to learn about nutrition and bring that knowledge back to improve Korea.
 While attending Cornell, Kim was given a copy of the Articles of Faith by a Latter-day Saint friend.
 After reading the Articles of Faith, he read the Book of Mormon.
 He was baptized in the Susquehanna River on July 29, 1951.
 Kim Tai Whan and Kim Young Sook, his son and daughter, as well as a former student of Kim's and her daughter, were the first four baptisms in Korea on August 3, 1952.
-Korean citizens who worshiped with U.S. military servicemen at LDS Church services in Pusan and Seoul began to be baptized members of the church.
+Korean citizens who worshiped with U.S. military servicemen at church services in Pusan and Seoul also began to be baptized as members.

-By September 1953, over twenty Korean members had joined the Church in Pusan.
-After the cease fire, most members moved back to Seoul, which became the center of the LDS Church in Korea.
+By September 1953, over twenty Korean members had joined the LDS Church in Pusan.
+After the cease fire, most members moved back to Seoul, which became the center of the church in Korea.
 Due to problems maintaining a permanent place of worship, in February 1954, a Korean Sunday School was established with Kim as superintendent.
-This was the first native Korean LDS organization established in Korea.
+This was the first native Korean Latter-day Saint organization established in the country.
 There were over sixty regularly attending members by April 1954.
-During this time, most of the members of the LDS Church in Korea were young male students.
-One of these original members, Han In Sang, later become a general authority of the LDS Church.
+During this time, most of the church members in Korea were young male students.
+One of these original members, Han In Sang, later become a church general authority.
 Sang was also the first native Korean to serve a full-time mission.
 The Far East Mission (or Japanese Mission) consisted of many Asian countries including Korea, however proselytizing missionaries were only sent to Japan, and not yet Korea.